Skip to main content.

 What is Renewable Gas and RNG?

 RNG, short for renewable natural gas, is one type of renewable gas.
-RNG is a sustainable and alternative fuel produced from naturally occurring methane that is captured primarily from landfill, agricultural, wastewater plants, and food waste sites.
+RNG is a sustainable alternative fuel produced from naturally occurring methane that is captured primarily from landfill, agricultural, wastewater plants, and food waste sites.
 Capturing this biogas at the source before it is emitted into the atmosphere reduces the amount of greenhouse gas emissions that contribute to the warming of our planet.
 Because RNG is an interchangeable substitute for geologic natural gas, each cubic foot of RNG made available to our customers replaces a cubic foot of geologic natural gas from traditional supply sources, making our gas supply less carbon intensive.
-RNG can be used in existing natural gas appliances, equipment and infrastructure.
+RNG can be used in existing natural gas appliances, equipment, and infrastructure.

 Renewable gas is any pipeline-compatible gaseous fuel.
 It can also be derived from biogenic or other renewable energy sources.
 This includes methane-based RNG and low-carbon future fuels, such as hydrogen.